Let’s live in a world that is in balance and allows us to be ourselves!

 Five Beliefs That I Hold

-- Nature is powerful and we need to treat her well
+- Nature is powerful and healing, we need to treat her well.

-This photo was taken by me.
-It’s in the west coast of Scotland on the Applecross peninsula.
+This is Applecross bay.
 My Mam was born and raised there, and I used to spend summers there with the wider family.
-The view is across the bay to the old Gaelic church.
+In the distance is the old Gaelic church.
 The last time my Mam and I were there she pointed out that there were now seven generations of the family in the churchyard!

 The natural stillness, and timelessness, of the area is soothing.
 I was lucky enough to spend time out in a boat catching fish on a six-hook line, mackerel was still plentiful back then.
 We pulled up pots containing lobster and crab.
 My great aunt was a wonderful baker, even the Queen complimented her on her baking.
 The summers were idyllic.